rsbryan/nfc-restaurant/README.md

 # nfc-restaurant
-A React-based web app that enables NFC-enabled devices to instantly access restaurant menus.
+A React-based web app that enables NFC-enabled devices to efficiently access restaurant menus.